yeltnar/granite-ollama/readme.md

 You will likely need to messs with GPU settings, if it does not work. \
 You can run without using the GPU but will likely be slower.

+the web ui will be served at localhost:8080, from there go to admin settings, and download the model using the 'getting model name' instructions

-Note: you can run this without the front end container using the Ollama container directly \
+_Note: you can run this without the front end container using the Ollama container directly_ \
 https://hub.docker.com/r/ollama/ollama

 # Getting model name